A Young Lady's Lament on the State of London Society

 No full copy of this poem is available.

+This poem appeared in the Glasgow Courier, another conservative Glasgow newspaper, on the 29th of March 1831, under the title 'Plus de Politique'.
 The speaker of this poem expresses their exasperation towards the politics of the time, stating that they are growing 'thinner and thinner' with all of the talk of reform and retrenchment.
 Even at Devonshire House, where the speaker expected 'one agreeable night', there was talk of carrying the Bill.
 There is a clear suggestion here that talk of reform has been imported from France, and the references to Russell and Grey are in French.
 There is also a (more subtle) suggestion that reform is feminising the nation: everyone is now wearing the 'dresses' and 'chapeaus' of reform, we are told.
-This poem also appeared in the two Glasgow conservative papers: the Glasgow Courier on the 29th of March 1831, under the title 'Plus de Politique', and the Glasgow Herald on 4th of April 1831.